 Finally, the size and power of the manufacturer or retailer of goods and services affords the owner contractual leverage over its employees in most goods/services contexts.
 Salaries, benefits and tenure are largely controlled by the owners.
 Employees have mobility, but are rarely able to single-handedly affect the outcome of the firm by making contractual demands.

 Employees (viz., players) of sports teams, however, are more likely to possess contractual power over employers.
 Contract concessions, renegotiations and arbitrations generally favor players.
 At the same time that union membership has declined in manufacturing over the past four decades, union membership in professional sports leagues have grown relatively strong due to the leverage held by the players.
 Consequently, work stoppages in major sports leagues have become commonplace in the past decade.
 In 2004-05, the NHL shut-down due to the players’ unwillingness to abide by owners demands in its new labor contract.
 Similarly, MLB players forced the cancellation of most of the season and the World Series in 1994.
-We await the outcomes of the NFL and NBA negotiations in 2011.
+The NBA 2011 lockout reduced the season from 82 to 66 games.

 Although the first nine differences are positive aspects of sports marketing, the leverage or power of individual players in major college and professional sports has clear negative implications.
 The average fan has difficulty in identifying with 21-year-old multimillionaires who often appear ungrateful for what they have.
 Players and coaches willingly trade team allegiances for more money.
 Teams uproot overnight and move to another city.
 Motor sports drivers trade sponsors for more money.
 While most fans may not blame the teams or players for maximizing their financial positions, the ultimate fact is that such fluctuations erode loyalty and identification.
 Just as brands lose customers when they change advertising agencies and campaigns from year to year, teams lose identified fans as they shift player personnel and team names in search of making more money.